clovisphere/hugo-blog/content/blog/welcome.md

 'cause heeeeeck life is too short.. if I die, at least, my words will survive:-)

-**P.S** This blog will contain my personal views, thoughts on different topics, it's not set in stone, nor should you treat as "biblical verse", I write for me (first), people reading my ish is an accident (thanks to the internet), so don't take things too seriously, especially on this blog - if you ain't happy with what I say or how I say it, please, go write your own, it's a free world, friend!
+**P.S** This blog will contain my personal views, thoughts on different topics, it's not set in stone, nor should you treat what I say/write as "biblical verse", I write for me (first), people reading my ish is an accident (thanks to the internet), so don't take things too seriously, especially on this blog - if you ain't happy with what I say or how I say it, please, go write your own, it's a free world, friend!